akudo7/kudos-gpt/README.md

 <details>
 <summary>03.
 Adjustment of the AI parameters:</summary>

-To change the parameters of the OpenAI or Azure OpenAI, you need to edit some values below in settings.json.
+To change the parameters of the OpenAI and Azure OpenAI, some values below have to be edited in settings.json.
 - Setting / kudos-gpt / Chat Options

 ```json